Measure Cloud Security Posture and Compliance Position with Saner CSPM

 From the Select Benchmark Rules page, make sure to keep the Primary Benchmarks slider Turned Off when you create the benchmark rule and proceed with next steps.

-Differentiate between Primary Benchmark and Quick Evaluation Benchmark from the Details Page
+2. Differentiate between Primary Benchmark and Quick Evaluation Benchmark from the Configuration List

 The primary or quick evaluation benchmark that you created displays in the Benchmark Configuration Details list.
 In the Configuration Benchmark column, observe the Primary Benchmarks indicated in a green circle and Quick Evaluation Benchmarks indicated in a grey circle.

-Run the Scan on the Quick Evaluation Benchmark
+5. Run Scan on the Quick Evaluation Benchmark

 Click the Scan button under the Actions column on the Benchmark Configuration Details page.
 Once the scan completes, the severity of the benchmark displays as applicable.

-You have an option to reevaluate the benchmark by clicking on the Refresh button on the Benchmark Configuration Details page.
-Once the scan completes, the severity of the benchmark displays as applicable.
+You have an option to reevaluate the benchmark by clicking on the Scan button on the Benchmark Configuration details page.
+Once the scan completes, the severity of the benchmark and compliance displays as applicable.

 How to Assess System Compliance and Security Posture?